 Rest

-Four pieces on a word we think we understand — and rarely examine.
+Three pieces on a word we think we understand — and rarely examine.

-Rest is often thought of as the space between efforts.
-Here we begin from a different premise: rest is a design variable in how the body adapts.
-These essays move from training architecture to lived experience, widening the lens with each piece.
+Here we begin from a different premise: rest is an essential design variable in how the body adapts.

-Rest intervals deserve the same precision as the sets they separate.
-A technical examination of why intelligent program design must define precisely what happens during rest intervals, how long they last, and what they are for.
+A technical examination of how intelligent program design must define precisely what happens during rest intervals, how long they should last, and what they are ultimately for.

 Read More →